Bushwacker (bull): Retirement

 Moreno retired Bushwacker from competition in October 2014 after winning his third World Champion Bull title.
-When the PBR awarded Bushwacker the PBR Brand of Honor, Julio brought him to "accept" the award in person in Las Vegas during the PBR World Finals in Oct-Nov 2016.
-The PBR actually built a stage for Bushwacker inside the South Point Hotel, Casino & Spa where the awards were held.
-This is the first time an animal has been on stage to receive an award for the PBR.
+When the PBR awarded Bushwacker the PBR Brand of Honor, Julio brought him to "accept" the award in person in Las Vegas during the PBR World Finals in late October and early November 2016.
+The PBR actually built a stage for Bushwacker inside the South Point Hotel where the awards were held.
+This is the first time an animal has been on stage to receive an award from the PBR.
 J.B.
 Mauney attended and spoke fondly about his longtime rival.

 "I hung on to him long enough for them to say I made the whistle, but in my eyes he is the greatest bucking bull there will ever be," Mauney said.
 "People will raise bulls their entire life and they will never have a bull like Bushwacker.
-It couldn’t have happened to any better gentleman that I know than Julio Moreno."
+It couldn't have happened to any better gentleman that I know than Julio Moreno."
 Mauney and Bushwacker met 13 times in Bushwacker's career.
 Bushwacker bucked Mauney off in all but one of those rides.
 The always superstitious Moreno said, "I thank J.B.
-J.B. was on him 13 times and Bushwacker’s number is 13.
+J.B. was on him 13 times and Bushwacker's number is 13.
 It kind of worked out good like that."

+Death

+Bushwacker spent his final years in the Springer, Oklahoma, ranch of Julio Moreno's stock contracting partner Dallas Schott, where he died on July 2, 2024, at the age of 18.